-When you study biological psychology, it's likely that you will come across a number of related terms and specializations.
-These include:
+When you explore the field of biological psychology, it's highly likely that you will come across a number of related terms and specializations.
+Such as:

 The Making of Individual Differences examines the issue of nature and nurture and how genes and the environment interact in the development of the nervous system to make each of us unique.
 It is not exclusively about biological psychology, however, the module contains some very insightful related material.
-For instance, make sure you access the sections on the nervous system and genes and their influence on behavior.
+For instance, make sure you access the section on genes and their influence on behavior.

 This excellent first-of-its-kind website went live on the 16th March 2009 to coincide with International Brain Awareness Week.
 Genes to Cognition (G2C) is aimed at biology and psychology students, as well as families who are facing mental health problems and interested members of the public.

-The website includes fasinating insights from more than 70 neuroscientists from across Europe and the United States, who provide different perspectives on genetic, neural, and cognitive approaches to understanding human behavior.
+The website includes fascinating insights from more than 70 neuroscientists from across Europe and the United States, who provide different perspectives on genetic, neural, and cognitive approaches to understanding human behavior.

 G2C Online is distinguished both by its content and the innovative way in which this interactive content is presented.
 As you explore the site your perspective shifts from one point to another, the effect of which is to emphasize the connections between known elements in brain circuitry, neuroanatomy, and brain function and dysfunction; particularly in the context of specific brain illnesses such as autism, schizophrenia, bipolar illness, and depression.